sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 - **Hostname**: The hostname of the device.
 This is used to identify the device on the network.
 By default is `sidecart`.
 - **Wifi Power**: The power of the WiFi module.
 From 0 to 4.
 - **Show RSSI**: Show the RSSI of the WiFi module.
 This is used to show the signal strength of the WiFi network.
 - **DHCP Enabled**: Enable or disable the DHCP server.
 This is used to assign IP addresses to the devices connected to the Booster app.
-In Alpha, only DHCP is tested.

 Don't forget to click the **Save** button to save the changes!